grunnt/grunnt.github.io/content/blog/falling-rust-plants.md

 Here `plant_nutrition` and `plant_watering` are functions of the element that return whether it supplies nutrition or, basically, is water.
 I was thinking of adding wet and dry sand as well, but haven't bothered yet.

-The result using these functions is quite nice: whenever a seed comes into contact with water and nutrition (e.g. sand or ash), it turns into a plant an grows upwards.
+The result using these functions is quite nice: whenever a seed comes into contact with water and nutrition (e.g. sand or ash), it turns into a plant and grows upwards.
 Once it is fully grown a seed is generated at its tip.
 This seed usually falls down and sometimes turns into a new plant:

 <img src="/falling-rust/plants-growing.gif" alt="Plants growing animation" width="256"/>